 Current & New MS/FE Students

 A customized track provides students the opportunity to select courses spanning all tracks that meet their individual interests and career goals.
-Students interested in a customized track must obtain advance approval from the faculty advisor via a Statement of Purpose, which must include three elements:
+Students interested in a customized track must obtain advance approval from the faculty advisor via a Customized Track Request Form*, which must include three elements:

-- Educational and career goals you would like to accomplish through the custom track
+- Career goals you would like to accomplish through the custom track

 - List of specific courses, totaling 7.5 credits that might constitute your program (keep in mind that certain courses may not be available every term).

 - Explanation of how/why your proposed track meets your goals better than the existing tracks.

 *NOTE: Please download, save the PDF locally, and open in Preview (Mac OSX), Adobe Acrobat, FoxIt, or similar program that will allow PDF editing.